albaniahazera/Program_terminal_python3/README.md

 # Program_terminal_python3
-this program was create in python3 python3 and its purpose is only for my experience in creating python type projects
+<english> this program was create in python3 and its purpose is only for my
+experience in creating python type projects.

+<bahasa indonesia> program ini dibuat dengan python3 dan tujuannya hanya untuk pengalaman saya dalam membuat proyek bertipe python.